docker-library/commit-warehouse/README.md

 orientdb-docker
 ===============

+[OrientDB](http://www.orientdb.org) is the first Multi-Model Open Source NoSQL DBMS that combines the power of graphs and the flexibility of documents into one scalable, high-performance operational database.

-A dockerfile for creating an orientdb image with :
+This repository is a dockerfile for creating an orientdb image with :
 - explicit orientdb version (orientdb-2.0) for image cache stability
 - init by supervisord
 - config, databases and backup folders expected to be mounted as volumes

 And lots of information from my orientdb+docker explorations.
 Read on!